The Best Crypto Exchanges

 - Does the exchange support your target cryptocurrency?

-- Are you already using an online wallet?
-If you don’t, maybe you should choose a platform that comes with its own digital currency wallet.
+- Are you already using a crypto wallet?
+If you don’t, maybe you should choose a platform that comes with its own hardware wallet.

 - What payment methods does the exchange offer?
-Can you pay with a credit or debit card?
+Can you pay with a credit cards or debit card?
+Maybe even cash deposits?

 - Does the exchange comply with AML and KYC regulations?
 Do you need to provide a government-issued ID for account verification?
 If you have a problem with disclosing your personal data, opt for a peer to peer exchange.